Kumbheshwar temple complex: Kumbheshwar Temple

 The main Kumbheshwar Temple is one of the only two free-standing five-storied temples (other being the Nyatapola Temple in Bhaktapur in Kathmandu valley.
 It was originally constructed as two storied shrine by King Jayasthiti Malla in around 14th century.
 The additional 3 stories were given by King Srinivas Malla during 17th century.

-Bangalamukhi temple
+Bagalamukhi temple

 Bagalamukhi is one of the most famous Shakti Peeths of the Kathmandu valley and is visited by a large number of devotees especially on Thursdays.
 The goddess is known as the one who fulfills the devotees’ wishes.
 The inner shrine is carved with silver.